 What Types of Conditions Sometimes Result in Pain?

 People can suffer with pain in a number of areas of the body.
-We commonly treat patients that have pain as a result of musculoskeletal conditions, accidents, post-surgical conditions, neurologic entrapment syndromes, and neuropathies.
+We commonly provide physical therapy and other conservative treatments for patients that have pain as a result of musculoskeletal conditions, accidents, post-surgical conditions, neurologic entrapment syndromes, and neuropathies.
 The following are some examples:

 - Headaches caused by severe myofascial restriction effecting the head, neck and upper body, and postural syndromes and work-related activities